LayoutXML/Twelveish/README.md

 In addition to what has been mentioned in the description above, Twelveish offers:

-* Over 30 background colors
+* Over 30 background colors to choose from
-* Over 30 text colors
+* Over 30 main and secondary colors both for active mode and ambient
-* 1 Android complication for all Wear OS versions and Android Wear versions 2.0 and greater.
-This complication is wide by default but can also be round
+* 3 complications (2 round, 1 long or round)
+* Option to disable tapping on complications - useful if you constantly open them by accident
 * 16 different date format combinations
-* 5 capitalisation options
+* 5 capitalization options
-* 12 and 24 hour clock formats.
-Separate for word and digital clocks
+* 12 and 24 hour digital and word clock formats
-* Options to show/hide almost any information
+* show/hide almost any info (digital and word clocks, date, battery percentage, complication) with different combinations both for active and ambient modes
-* 6 languages (English, Finnish, German, Hungarian, Lithuanian and Russian)
+* 7 languages (English, Finnish, German, Hungarian, Italian, Lithuanian and Russian)
-* 10 fonts
+* 11 fonts that are compatible with all languages
+* Wear OS (Android Wear) 1.5 and above support
-* Support for chinned displays (aka flat tire)
+* Chin (flat tire) support
-* Support for square displays
+* Square screen support

 Most of the settings above can be set to be different for active and ambient modes, making your watch face even more unique.